Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Update-to-new-Release.md

 ## Steps to update to the latest release

 This section will guide you through the necessary steps to update the current deployment with the latest enhancements contained in the latest release.
 Guidance on updating to releases containing breaking changes is not in scope and could eventually be described in a dedicated pages.

-As an high-level overview you should:
+{{< hint type=Important >}}
+This scenario only applies to AMBA deployments performed using GitHub.
+If not using GitHub, please refer to the [Can I use AMBA without a GitHub repository](../FAQ/#can-i-use-amba-without-a-github-repository) scenario documented in the *Frequently Asked Questions* making sure you update the template spec as required.
+{{< /hint >}}

+Depending if you used the official code from the official GitHub repository or from a forked one, not all the high-level steps below are required:

-1. Sync your fork
+1. Sync your fork *(only required if you forked the original repo)*
-2. Update your local copy of the repo
+2. Update your local copy of the repo *(only required if you cloned your fork on your local hard drive)*
-3. Deploy
+3. Deploy ***(always required)***

-### Sync your fork
+### Sync your fork (only required if you forked the original repo)

 Synching a fork means that we're making sure any update made to the main branch in the official repo is replicated over yours.
 To sync your fork: